cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 7. cummulative difficulty int64;
 8. generation signature;
 9. txfee = 1,000,000; // GenesisDefaultCoins 币数量
-10. TXnoucne ++;
+10. nounce ++;
-11. FileNounce;
-12. IPFSsigOn(minerAddress); //IPFS signature on `minerAddress` to proof association.
+11. IPFSsigOn(minerAddress); //IPFS signature on `minerAddress` to proof association.
 Verifier decodes siganture to derive IPFSaddress QM..;
-13. msg = TXJSON; // "hello world"  { for file tx, set file nounce} // fileAMTroot is also in msg.  msg {optcode, TXcode}
+12. msg = TXJSON; // "hello world"  { for file tx, set file nounce} // fileAMTroot is also in msg.  msg {optcode, TXcode}
-14. signature; //by genesis miner to derive the TAUaddress
+13. signature; //by genesis miner to derive the TAUaddress

 // the File importing to AMT
 // 1. tgz then use ipfs block standard size e.g. 250k to chop the data to m pieceis